Managing Sensory Processing Differences as an Adult

 Woman resting head on hands.
 Title reads Managing Sensory Processing Differences as an Adult

 The same goes for holidays and leisure activities.
 If you want to try something new of your own accord, that is absolutely fine but there is no need to sign up for a hiking or climbing trip if you are afraid of heights or feel that you might struggle with an activity.
+You can also consider using fidget toys if you really want to give something a go.

 The second important point to consider (which is easier said than done) is to avoid comparing yourself to others or feeling pressured to do something in a particular way.
 One example is weaning for babies.
 There is a lot of pressure on new mums and this pressure can be overwhelming for mums with sensory challenges.